 What is in the Pax 3 Kit?

 There are two Pax 3 kits: the basic package and the complete kit.
 The complete kit costs a bit more than the basic kit.
-However, the complete kit comes with a lot of accessories that many users will want.
-The basic kit is a more budget-friendly option that comes with bare essentials.
-If the budget is tight, it’ll provide the basics, and there’s always the option to buy the accessories at a later time.
+However, the full kit comes with a lot of accessories that many users will want.
+The basic pack is a more budget-friendly option that comes with bare essentials.
+If the budget is tight, it’ll provide the basics, and there’s always the option to buy the accessories later.

 The basic kit comes with the following items: